WORLD BRIDGE FEDERATION

 1.4 Any player and Non Playing Captain must be a National or a Bona Fide Resident (as set forth in Section 3 below) of the country of the NBO that he will represent as player or non-playing captain.

-1.5 No player may represent another country in a WBF championship, any regional or national championship recognized by the WBF, as such by the awarding of WBF Master Points, until at least two subsequent calendar years have passed since he/she has represented a different country in such events, without the specific permission of the WBF Credential Committee based on an extraordinary situation.
+1.5 No player may represent another country in a WBF championship, any regional or national championship recognized by the WBF, as such by the awarding of WBF Master Points, until at least two subsequent calendar years have passed since he/she has represented a different country in such events, without the specific permission of the WBF Credentials Committee based on an extraordinary situation.

-1.6 All matters relating to the determination of the country which a competitor may represent in the above mentioned events shall be resolved by the WBF Credential Committee, in accordance with art.
+1.6 All matters relating to the determination of the country which a competitor may represent in the above mentioned events shall be resolved by the WBF Credentials Committee, in accordance with art.
 8.9 of the WBF By-Laws.